framps/raspberryTools/bmwcardata/README.md

 ### getBasicData

 This script will retrive some basic informations from BMW card data.
+Note there is a limit per day for these requests.

 ### subScribeStream